 Note: PE activity classes and P/NP classes are not considered in computing G.P.A. for eligibility for the Dean's List and President's Citation.
 Incomplete grades or credit-by-examination classes are not computed for eligibility.

 Grading Standards

-Pursuant to Administrative Procedure 5075 of Title 5, the grading practices of West Hills College Coalinga shall be as follows:
+Pursuant toBoard Policy and Administrative Policy 4230 and Administrative Procedure 5075 of Title 5, the grading practices of Coalinga College shall be as follows